HelmyBlub/chatSim/tasks.md

 Tasks done today:
 - get new code strucutre for "need home" and other fixes
 - clean up food gatherer to use new code
+- new behavior for job changing for markets when no customers for x days
+- new code structure for wood market

 --------------------------------------------------
 Big Idea: